 Through their work, FUVEICAM has a strong knowledge of the gaps surrounding the information available to patients with MBC in Venezuela, particularly related to the stigma and social perceptions that exist around breast cancer and its diagnosis.
 In order to address this problem, the organisation set out to create an online platform to educate the population on a variety of topics surrounding MBC.
 It was awarded a SPARC award in October 2019 to launch an informational website with relevant materials on MBC, adapted to the local context.

-The aim of the project is to design and develop online educational resources, that will brief doctors and patients on advanced breast cancer, influence public policies and improve the continuum of care by supporting patients and their caregivers.
+The aim of the project “Reframing advanced breast cancer” was to design and develop online educational resources, that will brief doctors, patients and the public on advanced breast cancer, influence public policies and improve the continuum of care by supporting patients and their caregivers.

 "Breast cancer care requires that patients have the education and support they need to make decisions and participate in their treatment.
 Empowering advanced breast cancer patients with the information they need in Spanish represents an enormous transformation in terms of diversity and cultural construction of survivorship."

 The website materials are not only focused on MBC patients and their caregivers, but they also target health professionals.
 Sharing knowledge to decrease the information asymmetry between clinicians and patients is at the heart of the project.
 The main outcomes from this project are access to reliable health information about advanced breast cancer adapted to the local language (Spanish); support to patients, families, and caregivers in their treatment decisions; influencing public policies; improving the continuity of care; and strengthening the breast cancer workforce capacity.